tomrembrown/QTCommunity/README.md

 # Community Website - Queer Toronto

-This is a Single Page Application that has the code for a community website that provides a list of organizations and a calendar of events.
+This will be a Single Page Application that has the code for a community website that provides a list of organizations and a calendar of events.
 This is the Queer Toronto version of the web application.
-It is built using PostgreSQL, NodeJS, Express, VUE, VueStrap (a variant of Bootstrap 4 that replaces the jQuery JS code with Vue JS code.)
+It will be built using PostgreSQL, NodeJS, Express, VUE, and VueStrap (a variant of Bootstrap 4 that replaces the jQuery JS code with Vue JS code.)
+Currently it just has NodeJS, Express, and BootStrap 4.
+There is no database or Vue.js at the moment.

 ## Getting Started